Semaglutide constipation: 6 ways to get quick relief

 Does semaglutide make you constipated?
 In some cases, yes.
 Let’s recap:

 • Semaglutide may cause mild-to-moderate, temporary constipation.
-In clinical trials of Wegovy, a semaglutide medication, up to 24% of participants reported experiencing constipation.
-In general, semaglutide constipation tends to be mild to moderate and typically lasts a median of 47 days, as the body adjusts to the medication.
+The median length of semaglutide constipation is about 47 days, as the body adjusts to the medication.
+Individual experiences may vary.

-• Lifestyle changes can help prevent or alleviate constipation.
+• Lifestyle changes can help with constipation.
 Staying hydrated, eating more fiber-rich foods, and exercising can help relieve constipation.
-In some cases, OTC laxatives might also be helpful.

 • Tell your healthcare provider if constipation and other side effects are severe or persistent.
-Your dosage might need to be adjusted, or your provider might recommend additional treatments or switching to a new treatment.
+Your dosage might need to be adjusted, or your provider might recommend switching to a new treatment.
+In severe cases, emergency medical treatment might be required.

 Frequently asked questions (FAQs)